 top of page

-Ignore Your Audience When Writing Your Family History First Draft
+Ignore Your Audience When You Start Writing a Family History

 To focus on an audience or not to focus on an audience.
 That is today’s question for you as a family history writer.
 Should you have a specific audience in mind as you turn your genealogy research into a published family history book?